Mechanotransduction

 In cellular biology, mechanotransduction (mechano + transduction) is any of various mechanisms by which cells convert mechanical stimulus into electrochemical activity.
 This form of sensory transduction is responsible for a number of senses and physiological processes in the body, including proprioception, touch, balance, and hearing.
 The basic mechanism of mechanotransduction involves converting mechanical signals into electrical or chemical signals.

 In this process, a mechanically gated ion channel makes it possible for sound, pressure, or movement to cause a change in the excitability of specialized sensory cells and sensory neurons.
 The stimulation of a mechanoreceptor causes mechanically sensitive ion channels to open and produce a transduction current that changes the membrane potential of the cell.
 Typically the mechanical stimulus gets filtered in the conveying medium before reaching the site of mechanotransduction.
 Cellular responses to mechanotransduction are variable and give rise to a variety of changes and sensations.
 Broader issues involved include molecular biomechanics.

 Single-molecule biomechanics studies of proteins and DNA, and mechanochemical coupling in molecular motors have demonstrated the critical importance of molecular mechanics as a new frontier in bioengineering and life sciences.
-Protein domains, connected by intrinsically disordered flexible linker domains, induce long-range allostery via protein domain dynamics.
+Current findings indicate that the mechanotransduction channel in hair cells complex biological machine.
+Mechanotransduction also includes the use of chemical energyto do mechanical work.